LoohanZero/napptilus-demo/README.md

 npm start
 ```

-This app is created with React JS and Vanilla Javascript.
+This app is created with React JS, Vanilla Javascript and CSS.

 ## Home Image